taiwangoldcard/website/.github/CONTRIBUTING.md

+## Communication

+We use [slack](https://goldcardcommunity.slack.com/) for talking about all `#website` matters.

 ## Content Editors

-Please reach out to any of the developers on [Gold Card Community](https://goldcardcommunity.slack.com/) on slack `#website` channel.
+Please join the slack channel above.
 We will give you access to a CMS to edit content / create new posts.

-If you are comfortable with git, then you can go to `content` folder and edit the pages.
+If you are comfortable with git, then you can go to [`content` ](https://github.com/taiwangoldcard/website/tree/master/content) folder and edit the pages.
 Afterwards, raise a Pull Request (see below).

 ## Developers